These are the 10 best racing games to look forward to playing in 2026

 With the unveiling of STAR WARS: Galactic Racer, the developers at Fuse Games provided a real surprise at the Game Awards 2025.
 The lightning-fast future racer follows in the footsteps of the legendary Star Wars Episode I: Racer from 1999 and brings back the legendary pod races.
 Unlike the original, though, this time there will be different vehicle classes, all of which will have their own individual physics.

-The vehicles can also be customised and pimped with your own components, allowing you to change the driving characteristics and speed.
+The vehicles can also be customized and pimped with your own components, allowing you to change the driving characteristics and speed.
 There will also be an extensive multiplayer mode alongside the single-player campaign.

 10